freshworks/crayons/packages/crayons-core/src/components/select/readme.md

 ## Demo

-The data for the select can either be passed as a child* or via a datasource which follows the fw-select-option schema.
+The data for the select can either be passed as a child/slot* or via a datasource which follows the fw-select-option schema.

-##### *Please note that we do not support dynamic updation of options when passed as a child/slot.
-Kindly utilise the options prop provided for dynamic updation of options.
+***Please note that we do not support dynamic updation of options when passed as a child/slot.
+Kindly utilise the options prop provided for dynamic updation of options.**

 ```html live
 <fw-select